Hariharan-Gandhi/WifiDirect/README.md

 *  UI - As Less Interactions as possible - Implementing as foreground Service
 *  UI – Appealing to view profiles

+This application was developed on Android Studio and the source code can reached here: https://github.com/Hariharan-Gandhi/WifiDirect/tree/master/app/src/main/java/tud/cnlab/wifriends